 Accurate information on the equality profile of our membership helps us identify areas of under-representation.
 We look at the percentage of our members that fall into specific protected characteristics and the services accessed and/or the nature of participation.
 This information is compared against national or local census data to establish whether we are representative of the community we aim to serve.
 This information is vital as it helps us identify where we need to target equality initiatives and inclusion strategies.
 You can find more information in our equality monitoring FAQs.

 - Sending you information by post that we think will be of interest to you, including from our affiliated and partner organisations [click here to find out who they are]

-We send postal marketing to our members including our membership pack and occasionally information about a product or service we think might be of interest.
+Occasionally we send postal marketing to our members information about a product or service we think might be of interest.
 We will only send information that is related to the sport and that we think you would reasonably expect to receive from us as it reflects our brand and values.
 If you ask us not to send you marketing by post, we will stop.

 - Seeking feedback from you about our services